gconstantef/gconstantef.github.io/content/research.md

       title: 'Large-scale Optimization'
       subtitle: ''
       text: |
-        This research area focuses on how large-scale optimization problems are formulated and solved when problem size, uncertainty, and structure make direct approaches impractical.
-A central theme is understanding how modeling decisions influence computational tractability, and how this interplay can be exploited to design more efficient solution methods.
+        This research area examines how large-scale optimization problems can be formulated and solved when problem size, uncertainty, temporal resolution, or structural complexity render direct solution approaches impractical.
+A central theme is understanding how modeling choices affect computational tractability, and how this relationship can be exploited to design more efficient and reliable solution methods.

-        We develop structure-exploiting formulations and algorithms that leverage properties such as network topology, sparsity, and decomposition across time and scenarios.
-These ideas are used to build scalable solution approaches and computational workflows that preserve essential operational, physical, and economic features of the underlying problems.
+        We develop structure-aware formulations and algorithms that exploit properties such as network topology, sparsity, and decomposition across time and scenarios.
+These ideas support scalable solution strategies and computational pipelines that preserve key operational, physical, and economic characteristics of the underlying problems.

-        The proposed modeling and algorithmic tools are intended to apply broadly to large-scale constrained optimization problems, including those arising in supply chains, infrastructure planning, and resource allocation.
+        The resulting modeling and algorithmic tools are designed to apply broadly to large-scale constrained optimization problems, including those arising in supply chains, infrastructure planning, and resource allocation.

       design:
         columns: '1'
 ---